jolie/jocker/README.md

-# jocker
+# Jocker
-The Jolie Docker Orchestrator
+The Jolie Docker Orchestrator (work to commence soon).